erirapce/CoverageTesting-JS/README.md

 # Gilded Rose Refactoring Kata
 This is the Gilded Rose Kata in JavaScript with Jest

-## How to do this Kata
-* Install dependencies: `npm ci`
-* Look at the ["Gilded Rose Requirements"](https://github.com/emilybache/GildedRose-Refactoring-Kata/tree/master/GildedRoseRequirements.txt) which explains what the code is for.
-* Write tests for the existing code.
-* Taking small steps, refactor the existing code.

 ## Credits
 This Kata was originally created by Terry Hughes (http://twitter.com/TerryHughes).
 It is already on GitHub [here](https://github.com/NotMyself/GildedRose).
 See also [Bobby Johnson's description of the kata](http://iamnotmyself.com/2011/02/13/refactor-this-the-gilded-rose-kata/).